IshuRaj/Quiz-in-Python-with-GUI/README.md

 'Quit' button closes the quiz window.

 *As it is designed for the purpose of learning, all the options in all the menus will lead to the same 'India Quiz->Easy' quiz.
-You can change the questions by creating new methods*
+You can change the questions by creating new methods.*